+The City must preserve and protect the general welfare of its residents, including the abatement and prevention of public nuisances.
 Minnesota Statute § 561.01 states "Anything which is injurious to health, or indecent or offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property, is a nuisance."
-The City must preserve and protect the general welfare of its residents, including the abatement and prevention of public nuisances.

-Public nuisance ordinances are designed to preserve the peace, quality of life and public health of a community.
+Public nuisance ordinances are designed to preserve the peace, quality of life, morals and public health of a community.
 The Fridley City Code regulates a number of activities to prevent the creation of public nuisance, including: compost, refuse and yard waste storage; exterior storage; fences; housing and lawn maintenance; home occupations; noise; vehicle parking, sale and storage; and vision safety.
 These efforts make the City a safe, vibrant, friendly and stable home for families and businesses.